 I’m writing over at The Glorious Table today.
 Here’s a preview:

-Our back deck has white vinyl railing around the perimeter.
+Our back deck has a white vinyl railing around the perimeter.
 It’s a nice contrast to the brown decking, but as you may already know, vinyl easily attracts dirt.
 My spring-cleaning chores include wiping away grime that collects on the railing over the winter months.

 The first year I attempted this task, I pulled out anti-bacterial wipes and was pleased to see that in less than an hour, our railing was sparkling.
 Satisfied with my work, I went inside to wash up and go on with my day.
 Later that week, I noticed the railing was already losing its sparkle.